 Staging should be done at the beginning of the process.
 That way, the home will look good for your pictures and video and it's easier to maintain for when buyers wish to see your home.

-MAKE YOUR HOME FEEL LIKE A NICE HOTEL
+MAKE YOUR HOME LOOK LIKE A NICE HOTEL

 That's the goal.
 You want your home to feel clean, open, neutral, and with no sign of you living there.